Punji Mara

-Punji Mara was an Indian politician from the state of Arunachal Pradesh.
+Punji Mara (1943 or 1944 – 18 November 2025) was an Indian politician from the state of Arunachal Pradesh.

+Life and career

-Mara was elected unopposed from Taliha seat in the 2014 Arunachal Pradesh Legislative Assembly election, standing as a People's Party of Arunachal candidate.
-Punji Mara was born to Makpung Mara, who was a Lieutenant in the Army.
+Mara was elected unopposed from the Taliha constituency in the 2014 Arunachal Pradesh Legislative Assembly election, standing as a People's Party of Arunachal candidate.
+Punji Mara was born to Makpung Mara, who was a Lieutenant in the Indian Army.

-Mara died of complications from a stroke on 18 November 2025.
+Mara died of complications from a stroke on 18 November 2025, at the age of 81.